 Is LSE more prestigious than UCL?

-London School of Economics (LSE) ranks 4th in the UK according to Guardian and 50th in the world according to QS World University Rankings 2025.
-They are both equally reputed universities but UCL has more options and is more diverse when compared to LSE.
+London School of Economics (LSE) ranks 4th in the UK according to the Guardian and 50th in the world according to QS World University Rankings 2025.
+They are both equally reputed universities, but UCL has more options and is more diverse than LSE.
+Moreover, it is also often compared to London Business School, but the two are quite different.

 You May Also Like